-Note: All of the configuration information in this procedure can be written to the brokercfg.dsconfig file and used to install additional servers.
+All of the configuration information in this procedure can be written to the broker-cfg.dsconfig file and used to install additional servers, or additional servers can be configured with the identical configuration.
 This file contains sensitive information and should be secured.
+The OAuth service's active-encryption-key value is stored in this file and should be changed before exposing the Identity Broker Server to external client applications.
+See About the OAuth Service for configuration information.

-- 1. Press Enter (yes) to continue with create-initial-broker-config. - Define the physical location of the Identity Broker server.
+- 1. Press Enter (yes) to continue with create-initial-broker-config. - 2.
+Define the physical location of the Identity Broker server.
 Locations, typically, refer to the city where the data center resides.
 This location will be used to define where the Broker Store is located.
 The Identity Broker and the Broker Store should be in the same location for best performance.